YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 |                                                         | error; in addition, while executing code within a trigger, ZBREAK results in a RESTRICTEDOP error,    |
 |                                                         | and both ZBREAK and `ZSTEP <../ProgrammersGuide/commands.html#zstep>`_  actions are ignored.          |
 +---------------------------------------------------------+-------------------------------------------------------------------------------------------------------+

-If the file exists, a process that has:

-* write authorization to :code:`restrict.txt` has no restrictions;

-* no access to :code:`restrict.txt` is restricted from all facilities for which YottaDB supports a restriction (the above list); and

-* read-only access to :code:`restrict.txt` is restricted from any listed facility unless it is a member of the group specified in the optional group-id following the facility name.

 Note that restricting $ZCMDLINE prevents commands like: :code:`yottadb -run %XCMD 'for read x xecute x'` which can act as substitutes for Direct Mode.